 men and women.

-In many women diagnosed what’s called hypoactive sexual desire disorder
+In many women diagnosed with what’s called hypoactive sexual desire disorder

 (HSDD), serotonin is elevated and dopamine is suppressed — and since elevated

 serotonin blocks sexual desire (a common side effect in serotonin-based antidepressants),